UNIJackS/Home_Lab/README.md

 EXPOSE 25565:25565
 CMD java -Xmx1024M -Xms1024M -jar <Name Of File Dowloaded>.jar nogui
 ```
+- The 1024 in the -Xmx1024M field refers to the maximum amount of RAM the server can use.
+- The 1024 in the -Xms1024M field refers to the inital amount of RAM allocated the server.
+- 1024 is eqal to 1 gigabytes of ram and it must be increased in incraments of 1024.
+Eg 8192 for 8 gigabytes (1024 * 8).
 - Futher reading on the from docker command can be found at [https://docs.docker.com/reference/dockerfile/#from](https://docs.docker.com/reference/dockerfile/#from)

 - To build your docker image